CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 There are two types of CloudSlang files:

-+ flow - contains a list of tasks and navigation logic that calls operations or subflows
++ flow - contains a list of tasks and navigation logic that calls operations or sub-flows
 + operation - contains an action that runs a script or method

 The following properties are for all types of CloudSlang files.
 For properties specific to [flows](#/docs#flow) or [operations](#/docs#operation), see their respective sections below.